 Getting pupils ready for GCSE, further study and the world beyond school is vital and being able to organise themselves to complete review work, or homework, is an important part of developing the discipline, organisational and time management and skills we all need later in life.
 At Cromer, we do not have a homework timetable but expect most subjects to set review work roughly every two weeks.

 Unless your child has have a specific piece of homework, or family activity planned, they should aim to do a consistent, set amount of review work, rather than homework, five nights a week relative to their age during term time.

 - 30 minutes for Year 8

 - 60 minutes for Year 11

-If a member of staff, particularly at GCSE, wishes to continue to set ‘traditional’ homework in the form of worksheets, reading, essay writing, exam questions and such like they may do so.
-Moreover, some departments use online platforms for homework for example Hegarty Maths and Textivate in Spanish and French.
-Please inform your child’s Form Tutor, or the teacher concerned, if your child does not have Internet access so alternate work can be provided.
+Some departments use online platforms for homework, such as Hegarty Maths and Textivate in Spanish and French.
+Please inform your child’s form tutor, or the teacher concerned, if your child does not have Internet access, so alternate work can be provided.

-If your child is getting low quiz marks, over a series of lessons, in a particular subject, the classroom teacher may well contact you to discuss your child’s progress and check they are reviewing work and what they are struggling with.
-Likewise, please contact the teacher concerned if you have any concerns about your child’s progress in a subject, or any home or review work.
+If your child is regularly failing to complete specific set homework or getting low quiz marks in a particular subject, the teacher may contact you to discuss your child’s progress.
+This is to check they are reviewing work and what they are struggling with.
+Similarly, if they fail to submit a set piece of work you may be contacted to inform you of the issue.
+Please contact the teacher concerned if you're worried about your child’s progress in a subject, or any homework or review work.